jneug/typst-finite/docs/manual.typ

 #warning-alert[
   *Important* \
   Read the FLACI json-file with the #typ.read function, not the #typ.json function.
-FLACI exports automatons with a wrong encoding that prevents Typst from properly loading the file as JSON.
+FLACI exports automata with a wrong encoding that prevents Typst from properly loading the file as JSON.
 ]